 Our fourth hiking day on the Lycian Way took us from Cirali to a hotel on the river in Adrasan.
-All told we hiked only 13 kilometres but climbed a total of 750 metres.
+All told we hiked only 13 km but climbed a total of 750 m.
 It felt longer than the mileage would suggest.

 The day started with a very pleasant beach walk and then a stroll along a Roman road through the ruins of Olympos.
 The extensive ruins deserve more time than we gave them.
 They’re especially lovely first thing in the morning when there isn’t a soul around.

 After Olympos we spent the next few hours doing the bulk of the climbing for the day.
 It took us mostly through forest – with some beautiful tree specimens as you can see below.
 One section was hit hard by a storm in March 2011 and a lot of huge trees were either down or cut off at a height of a couple of metres.
 It would have been quite the storm to see!